 3. Sony Vegas VS Adobe Premiere: Workflow comparison

 Once that initial barrier is overcome, however, I feel that the added functionality, workflow efficiency, and compatibility-out-of-the-box Premiere can deal with roughly double the number of media formats - of Adobe's product makes it a superior product for long-term use.

 The key here is long term, no one wants to relearn everything every couple of years, switching platforms endlessly searching for the ultimate product, so when making a choice for video editing I would always suggest that prospective users consider not just what they want now, but what they may want in the future.
 Vegas has the easier entry path, there is absolutely no question, however what if you later want the more sophisticated editing facilities?
 If you switch then you still have to go through learning Premiere, after learning Vegas.
 Learning one piece of software is a better choice, so which one will fulfill future needs should be taken into account.

 4. Sony Vegas VS Adobe Premiere: Compatibility Comparison

 There is also the issue of other production requirements.
-If you are aiming towards motion effects, animation and other composite effects within your work, then consider the platform that will be carried out on as well.
+If you are aiming towards motion effects, animation, and other composite effects within your work, then consider the platform that will be carried out on as well.
 Here is where Adobe's strength shines.
-The various products they put out work together extremely well, and in the case of video effects, Premiere and After Effects together offers a workflow and output quality that is as good as it gets.
-Saying either will do the job is not really a satisfactory conclusion for these types of comparison, even if it is actually true.
+The various products they put out work together extremely well, and in the case of video effects, Premiere and After Effects together offer a workflow and output quality that is as good as it gets.
+Saying either will do the job is not really a satisfactory conclusion for these types of comparisons, even if it is actually true.
 However, there are answers here.